Get insider access

 7.1 HDR Movies

 The TCL Q5 is decent for watching HDR movies in a dark room.
 It's better for watching high-quality content from Blu-rays, as its low-quality content smoothing is inadequate, so movies from streaming platforms have noticeable compression artifacts.
 The TV has adequate contrast but lacks a local dimming feature, so blacks aren't deep and inky in a dark room.
 It gets bright enough for some minor highlights to stand out, but it's not bright enough for specular highlights to pop like they should with HDR content.
-The PQ EOTF tracking is fantastic and respects the content creator's intent.
-Unfortunately, the TV's color accuracy is poor without being calibrated, so calibration is needed if you care about accuracy.
+Unfortunately, its color accuracy in SDR is poor without being calibrated, so calibration is needed if you care about accuracy.

 Pros